curityio/chatgpt-example-app/README.md

 ### web

-The frontend is served by the api-server for convenience.
+The frontend is served by the mcp-server (as it would in a real ChatGPT app as a MCP Resource).

 To watch its resources and automatically re-build on changes: